Find Assisted Living in Your Area

 Your doctor and the staff at the medical office or pharmacy can probably help you find adequate drug options that your Medicaid benefits will cover, but even very costly drugs may be included in your Medicaid benefits if there is no other option.

-To use Medicaid at the pharmacy, you generally only have to present the benefits card that identifies you as a beneficiary at the time of payment.
+To use Medicaid at the pharmacy, you generally only have to present the benefits card that identifies you as a beneficiary.
 Your pharmacy will always bill your Medicare program first, with the unpaid costs shifting over to your Medicaid plan.
-If you have an annual spend down, share of cost or copayment requirement under Medicaid, you may have to pay that amount out of pocket at the time of service.
+If you have an annual spend down, share of cost, or copayment requirement under Medicaid, you may have to pay that amount out of pocket at the time of service.

 Patient Assistance Programs (PAPs)

-If your Medicare, Medicaid and/or supplemental insurance are not enough to cover the cost of your prescription drugs or you don’t have full coverage for whatever reason, you’re not out of luck.
+If your Medicare, Medicaid, and/or supplemental insurance are not enough to cover the cost of your prescription drugs or you don’t have full coverage for whatever reason, you’re not out of luck.
 Many states operate some kind of prescription assistance program (PAP) that can help out with the high price of necessary medications.
-These programs are certified by the Center for Medicare/Medicaid Services (CMS) for assisting seniors with their Part D copayments and uncovered drug costs.
+These programs are certified by the Center for Medicare/Medicaid Services (CMS) to assist seniors with their Part D copayments and uncovered drug costs.

 PAPs are not just government programs.
 These are discounts offered directly from pharmaceutical companies for low-income patients who need medications they can’t afford.
 Companies offer PAPs for various reasons that range from a sense of social duty to good marketing and convenient tax benefits.
-In practice, these programs operate basically like special coupons that can see you getting the medicine you need at a greatly reduced cost — or even for free.
+In practice, these programs operate like special coupons that can help you get the medicine you need at a greatly reduced cost, or even for free.

 There are hundreds of PAPs operating in the United States.
 Surprisingly, your doctor may not be the best source of information about these programs.
-It is not very often that pharmaceutical companies include PAP information in their updates to medical providers, so many doctors have limited experience with these kinds of discounts.
-You can look up various PAPs online by searching through databases of drug manufacturers, the generic and brand name medications they offer and finding the ones you need.
+Pharmaceutical companies often leave PAP information out of their updates to medical providers, so many doctors have limited experience with these kinds of discounts.
+You can look up various PAPs online by searching through databases of drug manufacturers to find the generic and brand-name medications they offer and the PAPs that support them.
 If you can find a PAP that covers one or more of the prescriptions you’re currently getting, you can apply for a discount card from the program.
-Present this card when you go to fill your prescription, and the discount will be applied at the register.
+Present this card when you go to fill out your prescription, and the discount will be applied at the register.

 PAPs are not for everybody.
 Your particular drugs may not be covered, for instance, in which case you will either have to switch to a covered alternative or go without the discount for the time being.
 Many PAPs have an income and insurance coverage limitation, which you have to meet before you can sign up for the discount card.